aashaubz/cse8b-fa19-psa1-hamming-starter/writeup/writeup.md

 ## Part 4: Summary, Style, Submitting
 ### Summary
-You should at this point have four sections in README.md - the debugging code, style fixes and questions, decode() tester portion, and the StringBuilder vs Strings time comparison.
+You should at this point have three sections in README.md - the debugging code, style fixes and questions, and the StringBuilder vs Strings time comparison.

 In a fifth section labelled "Summary", answer the following questions.
 Keep the summaries short but to the point (about 2-4 sentences).
 Submit README.md to Gradescope.
 1. How did the tests you wrote in the hammingDecode() tester portion affect your work when writing your actual Hamming Code?